Mickens History, Family Crest & Coats of Arms

 The surname Mickens was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Mickens family

-Another 247 words (18 lines of text) covering the years 1204, 1506, 1735, and 1788 are included under the topic Early Mickens History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mickens research.
+Another 112 words (8 lines of text) covering the years 1204, 1506, 1735, and 1788 are included under the topic Early Mickens History in all our PDF Extended History products and printed products wherever possible.

 Mickens Spelling Variations

 In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
 Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 Mickens has appeared as MacMichael, MacGilliemichael and others.

 Early Notables of the Mickens family (pre 1700)